MFlores101/CC-Construction-Map/README.md

 ---

+### 🖥️ Project Demo Link

+Link: localhost:8000/Index.html

+Due to this project currently being hosted locally, the link may not be valid.

+---
 ### 🏁 Summary
 This project demonstrates how **AI and mapping technologies** can be combined to provide real-world, practical solutions that improve community mobility and public awareness. 🌎💡